CatalaLang/catala/README.md

 Pygments is a Python-based versatile lexer for various programming languages.
-To use a version of Pygments augmented with the Catala plugin, you need to enter from the root of the repository
+To use a version of Pygments augmented with the Catala plugin, simply enter

     make pygments